prehmieren/prehmieren.github.io/README.md

 <h1>Portfolio-Prototype</h1>
 <h4>This is my portfolio so far</h4>

-Theres updates will be done soon, please be patient
+These updates will be done soon, please be patient
 <ul>
   <li>Add updated CV</li>
   <li>Add function that reader can contact me below in Contact section</li>